 Instead of completing a traditional route to educator licensure, individuals may complete an approved alternative licensure program in the state of Illinois.

-- Hold a Bachelor's degree or higher from a regionally accredited institution with a GPA of at least a 3.0
+- Hold a Bachelor's degree or higher from a regionally accredited institution

-As part of program, individuals:
+As part of the program, individuals:

 Complete an intensive course of study consisting of methods/pedagogical coursework (and any remaining content coursework) and complete a one- or two-year residency while serving as a teacher of record.
 During the program, candidates will:

 - Pass the applicable content test prior to beginning residency.

 - Receive an Educator Licensure with Stipulations endorsed for Alternative Provisional Educator (ELS-APE) that will allow them to work as a teacher of record during the residency.

 - Be assigned a mentor teacher and placed into a classroom as a paid teacher of record or co-teacher.